Carrots: Important Facts, Health Benefits, and Recipes

 What is a Carrot?

 Carrots are a typically long, tapered root vegetable from the Apiaceae family.
 They are most commonly orange, but do come in white, red, and purple.
+Carrots are a good source of Vitamin A and antioxidants.
 The greens on the top of the carrot are also edible.

 Are Carrots Good For You?

 Yes!
-They are very good for you.
+Carrots are very good for you.
 They are a good source of fiber, beta-carotene (Vitamin A), Vitamin C, and antioxidants.

 6. Carrots are a good source of fiber.